 My name is Jon Bellona.
 I am a sound artist who specializes in digital technologies.
 I write music, create sound art works, and am part of the art collective, Harmonic Laboratory.
 I founded and directed Run for the Fallen.
-I have a passion for creating digital interfaces, developing an electronic music performance practice, and collaborating with other artists.
+I have a passion for creating digital interfaces within an electronic music performance practice and developing environmental sound art, especially with others.